 Constitutional Acupuncture in Eight Constitution Medicine: How Treatment Actually Works

 Constitutional acupuncture — what Eight Constitution Medicine (ECM) calls 체질침 (constitutional acupuncture) — is the primary treatment tool of the system, and the one that most clearly distinguishes ECM from other forms of Korean Traditional Medicine (KTM), the traditional healing system of Korea also known as Hanbang (한방).
-Understanding how constitutional acupuncture works, and how it differs from other acupuncture methods widely used in KTM practice, is essential for anyone considering ECM treatment or trying to evaluate the system’s clinical logic.
+Understanding how constitutional acupuncture works, and how it differs from conventional KTM acupuncture, is essential for anyone considering ECM treatment or trying to evaluate the system’s clinical logic.

 In Summary

-• Treatment is brief and uses very fine needles with minimal retention time, producing what many patients describe as surprisingly mild stimulation for a notably strong physiological response.
+• Treatment uses brief needle contact at hand-and-foot points with minimal retention time, producing what many patients describe as surprisingly mild stimulation for a notably strong physiological response.

 • The treatment serves a dual function: it both treats the patient and confirms (or revises) the constitutional diagnosis through the patient’s observed response.

-• A characteristic healing response (명현반응) — most commonly intense drowsiness immediately after treatment — is a positive prognostic sign, not a side effect.
+• A characteristic post-treatment response — most commonly intense drowsiness immediately after treatment — is a positive prognostic sign, not a side effect.

 • Constitutional acupuncture is most effective for chronic and treatment-resistant conditions.
 For acute local injuries, it works best when combined with direct local treatment.

-Conventional acupuncture in KTM — including the widely practiced Saam method — targets the patient’s current physiological state.
+Conventional acupuncture in KTM targets the patient’s current physiological state.
 The practitioner assesses which Zang-fu organ systems are currently deficient, excessive, stagnant, or dysregulated, and selects acupoints that correct those imbalances.
 This is pattern differentiation (변증) applied through needles: the target is dynamic and changes as the patient’s condition changes.

 Constitutional acupuncture in Eight Constitution Medicine targets something different.
 It targets the patient’s innate Zang-fu organ hierarchy — the fixed, lifelong configuration of relative organ strength that defines their constitutional type.
 The goal is not to correct a current imbalance but to reduce the chronic constitutional imbalance that underlies the patient’s disease susceptibility and treatment response over a lifetime.